mcelhens/AP-Outcomes-to-University-Metrics/Georgia/README.md

 #### SHAPLY calculations

-To better visualize the role of the 17 features we performed some simple SHAP calculations.
+To better visualize the role of the 17 features we performed some simple SHAP calculations on our XGBoost results.
 Georgia is notable for having a less severe dependence on population and income.
 Further investigations would be useful.
 We also calculated the values of the ranked feature importance.

 ![SHAP Image](shap_xgb.png)